Dreaming of a cow: abundance that waits with patience

 “A cow comes to those in whom maternal generosity has not yet found its channel.”

-A cow is one of the oldest sacred animals in human history.
+The cow is an ancient sacred animal — held in reverence by humanity for thousands of years.
 In India she is sacred to this day.
 In Egyptian mythology, the goddess Hathor is a celestial cow who carries the stars.
 In Norse myth, the primordial cow Auðumbla nursed the first beings into existence with her milk.
 Something in this image goes so deep it’s difficult to explain rationally: meeting a cow in a dream stirs something warm, unhurried, connected to the most essential things.

 In dreams, the cow is the archetype of the nourishing mother in her most earthly, physical form.
 Not a goddess in the heavens — but one who stands on the ground, chewing quietly, giving milk day after day.
 She is abundance through patience and steady labor.
 Motherhood without heroism — simply constant giving.
 And she is also a reminder of what we tend to call “ordinary,” “dull,” or “unremarkable” — but which is, in truth, the foundation of life.